CARRIE ICHIKAWA JENKINS

 - Due to a generous gift from Tom Scholl, a 1970 graduate of the Philosophy Department and a 2009 College of Liberal Arts Distinguished Alumnus, we will have a yearly guest speaker paid for by the Thomas H. Scholl Endowment Fund for Visiting Philosophers.

-- The Philosophy Department will host the 2010 Midwest Epistemology Workshop (MEW).
+- The Philosophy Department hosted the 2010 Midwest Epistemology Workshop (MEW).
 Keynote Speaker: Jason Stanley.
 For information on MEW, see this link.

 - Patricia Curd received a National Humanities Center fellowship for 2009-10.